satetheus/dice/README.md

 ## Installation
 ### Linux AMD64 Releases
   - Download latest release link: https://github.com/satetheus/dice/releases/latest/download/dice_amd64
-  - rename `dice_amd64` to `dice` & move it to /usr/bin/ if you would like to call it like: `dice 1d10`
+  - Rename `dice_amd64` to `dice` & move it to /usr/bin/ if you would like to call it like: `dice 1d10`

 ### Windows Releases
   - Download latest release link: https://github.com/satetheus/dice/releases/latest/download/dice.exe

 ### Mac Releases
   - Download latest release link: https://github.com/satetheus/dice/releases/latest/download/dice_darwin
-  - rename `dice_darwin` to `dice` & move it to /usr/bin/ if you would like to call it like: `dice 1d10`
+  - Rename `dice_darwin` to `dice` & move it to /usr/bin/ if you would like to call it like: `dice 1d10`

 ### Compile binary
   - Install rust if not already installed
-  - clone repo
+  - Clone repo
-  - run `cargo build -r`
+  - Run `cargo build -r`
-  - the binary will be "targets/releases/dice", you can move this to /usr/bin/ or use it in place
+  - The binary will be "targets/releases/dice", you can move this to /usr/bin/ or use it in place

 ## Usage
 ### Dice Notation